-Both of these guys have been rivals and friends to each other for years, being kings of their own consoles of their time in their 3rd, 4th, 5th and 6th generation era games.
+There has been some requests for a crossover game between the two distinct decades long video game boyos, Nintendo's heroic red plumber, Super Mario and SEGA's anthropomorphic spiky blue mammal of speed, Sonic.
+Both of these guys have been mascots of their company for decades, being kings of their own consoles of their time in their 3rd, 4th, 5th and 6th generation era games.
 However, as soon as the Dreamcast was released, things took a turn for SEGA.
-The SEGA Dreamcast turned out to be a commercial failure unlike the renowned SEGA console that was the SEGA Saturn, so SEGA had to go third-party to release their games on multiple consoles going forward.
-But Nintendo did well on their own consoles.
+The SEGA Dreamcast turned out to be a commercial failure, so they had to discontinue production of the Dreamcast and shift to being a third-party company to publish their games on multiple consoles.

 First off, when making a crossover game, you must find common denominators for the two franchises you're crossing over.
 A good denominator is useful when making crossover games and it's a fancy saying for what is similar between the two franchises.
 Let's get right into the specifics for common denominators between Mario and Sonic.

+So that's it.
+These are the common denominators between Mario and Sonic.
+They are both 2D and 3D platformers that involve getting from A to B and finishing at C and collectibles that help your score at the end.
 In terms of frustration, players would experience what caused them to not control their anger.
 The way that both of these games give you that amount of dopamine is also different.

 Mario's dopamine rush happens when you reach the end of the level.
-You do an angry outburst while swearing at the game because of its challenges and obstacles when it comes to getting a Mushroom to protect Mario from death.
+You do an angry outburst and swear at the game because of its challenges and obstacles when it comes to getting a Mushroom to protect Mario from death.
 If Mario gets hit while he is small, he dies.
 But when you get to the end, you cheer and do a happy outburst because you finally overcame that challenge and it gives you that big sack of that severe dopamine rush.

 Sonic on the other hand, has that mild dopamine rush and there are less obstacles and have less challenging moments.
 When Sonic collects a ring he loses from getting hit, that mild dopamine rush is slowly spread throughout the level.
-If Sonic gets hit while he has no rings, he dies and he must get at least one ring for protection.
-And when you get that checkpoint in and experienced less obstacles in a Sonic game, you get the mild effects of dopamine.
+If Sonic gets hit while he has no rings, he dies and he must have at least one ring for protection.
+And when you get that checkpoint and experienced less obstacles in a Sonic game, you get the mild effects of dopamine.

 At the start, when you enter a world, there would be two active levels, a Sonic one and a Mario one.
 Example, if you beaten a Sonic level, the next Sonic level would unlock.
 And if you beaten a Mario level, the next Mario level would unlock.
 If all three Mario levels and all three Sonic levels are beaten, the boss level would be unlocked and they are where Mario and Sonic tag team together to defeat the bosses and it has sections for Mario and sections for Sonic.
 Think of it as Rush Hour in Crash Bandicoot 4 where you can switch between Tawna and Dingodile partway of the level.

 If Mario has to defeat a Koopaling in a boss level and defeat Bowser in World 7, then Sonic would defeat a robot in a boss level and defeat Eggman in World 7.
-Once a boss level is beaten, you would have to move on to the next world.
+Once a boss level is beaten, you would have to move on to the next home world.

 Now for the collectibles.
 Mario would get his collectibles if he clears a level without dying, collects 100 coins and collects all five red coins in a level.
 Sonic would get his collectibles if he clears a level without dying, collects 100 rings and collects all five red star rings in a level.
 Get all three collectibles on each level and that would unlock a skin for Mario or Sonic; whereas, getting all three collectibles in a Mario level unlocks a skin for Mario while getting all three collectibles in a Sonic level unlocks a skin for Sonic.